agraef/midizap/README.md

 *Data mode* is available for all messages with a parameter value, i.e., anything but `PC`.
 In this mode, the actual value of the message is processed rather than just the on/off state.
 Data mode is indicated with a special suffix on the message token which denotes a step size and/or the direction of the value change which the rule should apply to: increment (`+`), decrement (`-`), or both (`=`).
 The two parts are both optional, but at least one of them must be present (otherwise the rule is interpreted as a key translation).

-In the following, we concentrate on "standard" data mode messages having an increment suffix.
+In the following, we concentrate on *incremental* data mode messages, i.e., the kind which has an increment suffix.
 In this case, the optional step size in brackets indicates the amount of change required to trigger the translation, so its effect is to downscale the amount of change in the input value.
-(The variant without an increment suffix is more complicated and mostly intended for rather specialized uses, so we'll have a look at it later in the *Advanced Features* section.)
+The variant without an increment suffix is more complicated and mostly intended for more specialized uses, so we'll have a look at it later in the *Mod Translations* section.

 Data mode usually tracks changes in the *absolute* value of a control.
 However, for `CC` messages there's also an alternative mode for so-called *incremental* controllers, or *encoders* for short, which can found on some DAW controllers.
 These usually take the form of jog wheels or rotary encoders which can be turned endlessly in either direction.
 Encoders emit a special *sign bit* value indicating a *relative* change, where a value < 64 usually denotes an increment (representing clockwise rotation), and a value > 64 a decrement (counter-clockwise rotation).
 The actual amount of change is in the lower 6 bits of the value.
 In the message syntax, these kinds of controls are indicated by using the suffixes `<`, `>` and `~` in lieu of `-`, `+` and `=`, respectively.
 These flags are only permitted with `CC` messages.

-## Keyboard and Mouse Translations
+## Keyboard and Mouse Events

 Keyboard and mouse output consists of X key codes with optional up/down indicators, or strings of printable characters enclosed in double quotes.
 The syntax of these items, as well as the special `RELEASE` and `SHIFT` tokens which will be discussed later, are described by the following grammar: